 All transcripts must arrive at Regent College in envelopes that have been sealed and endorsed by the issuing institution.
-We will only accept transcripts submitted to us electronically if the issuing institution has a secure web transcript portal.
 Your transcripts may arrive before you submit your online application.
 We retain them for up to two years.
 All submitted transcripts are the property of Regent College and will not be returned.

 When your transcript is not issued in English

 Transcripts in a language other than English must be accompanied by an English translation from the university’s translation service.
 If that is not possible, you must:

 - make a photocopy of your copy of your transcripts or ask the university to provide you with a second copy of your transcripts.
 Do not open a sealed, endorsed envelope containing transcripts intended for Regent College.

 - take the copy to an official English translator and ask them to provide a complete, word-by-word, literal English translation;

 - tell the translator to put both the original language photocopy and the English translation into a sealed envelope;